parhamfh/Skald/toy/DEFINITION.md

 = fp * ft

-this is the score/cost function which we wish to maximize is
+which is the score/cost function which we wish to maximize

 S = fp * ft